mitre/heimdall2/README.md

 $ cf push
 ```

-**You should be returned the URL for your new test instance to navigate to.
-This is only for demostration purposes, in order to run a production level federal/FISMA system.
-You will need to contact the cloud.gov program and consult your organizations CISO (or equilivent for risk assessment and an Authority to Operate).**
+**You should be returned the URL for your new test instance to navigate to.**

+> Note: This is only for demonstration purposes, in order to run a production level federal/FISMA system.
+You will need to contact the [cloud.gov program](https://cloud.gov) and consult your organization's security team (for risk assessment and an Authority to Operate).

 ## API Usage